 UD Online Student Orientation (UD Online – PCS)

 The UD Online Student Orientation is a public Canvas site that prepares students for taking online courses at UD.
 The orientation addresses how to get started with online learning, student success, navigating Canvas, and taking proctoring online exams.
 The intended audience is students, but in reviewing the orientation instructors can learn more about the student experience.

 Available: Open Access / Self Directed

-SPOT ON is a self-paced, open registration version of the Teaching Online Together program with the added benefit of a course readiness checklist customized exclusively for UD’s digital learning environments.
-Just like in TOT, participants will be able to review the principles of backward design and learn how to apply them in an online setting for any mode of course delivery, be it fully online, hybrid, or emergency remote.
+SPOT ON is a self-paced, open-to-UD Canvas Course with the added benefit of a course readiness checklist customized exclusively for UD’s digital learning environments.
+Participants will be able to review the principles of backward design and learn how to apply them in an online setting for any mode of course delivery, be it fully online, hybrid, or emergency remote.
 Our program includes structured self-reflection about your teaching context, and well as an opportunity to review your own, personal approaches to teaching.
 Many of these elements will help you develop flexibility and intention throughout your online teaching, not just in a single course.